bjeavons/drupal-heists/slides.md

 ## why the hack?

-* money
-* steal private data
+* money & private data
 * damage reputation
-* espionage
-* lulz
+* make a statement & lulz

-% "Internal employees, business partners, and collusion threats make up less than 10 percent of overall data thieves"
+% "Internal employees, business partners, and collusion threats make up less than 10 percent of overall data thieves" - verizon study

 ---

 ## how you were hacked

+% get back to our story

 ---
 .image .shell